Chalarangelo/30-seconds-of-code/content/snippets/js/s/array-is-sorted.md

 ---
+title: Check if a numeric array is sorted in JavaScript
-title: Array is sorted
+shortTitle: Array is sorted
-type: snippet
+type: tip
 language: javascript
 tags: [array]
 cover: italian-horizon
+excerpt: Efficiently check if a numeric array is sorted in ascending or descending order in JavaScript.
-dateModified: 2020-10-20
+dateModified: 2024-02-15
 ---

-Checks if a numeric array is sorted.

-- Calculate the ordering `direction` for the first pair of adjacent array elements.
-- Return `0` if the given array is empty, only has one element or the `direction` changes for any pair of adjacent array elements.
-- Use `Math.sign()` to covert the final value of `direction` to `-1` (descending order) or `1` (ascending order).
+Sometimes, it's useful to know if an array is sorted in **ascending or descending order**.
+This can be especially useful in combination with other algorithms, such as **binary search** or **sorting algorithms**.

+Sorting the whole array and comparing it to itself is the **naive method**, yet it's wildly **inefficient**.
+The more efficient way is the traditional `for` loop and some **early returns**.

+Starting with the first two elements, calculate the `direction` of the array.
+If the `direction` changes at any point, return `0`.
+If the array is **empty or has only one element**, return `0`.
+If the `direction` remains the same for the whole array, return the `Math.sign()` of the `direction` to get `-1` for descending order and `1` for ascending order.

 ```js
 const isSorted = arr => {